WordsOut poems by Godfrey

 thief

-would you steal from me, thief?
+What would you steal from me, thief?

 These Romans took my clothes.
 My friends

-with their loyalty.
+ran off with their loyalty.
 My priests

 have filled their pockets with my people.

-nothing left but you, my captive audience.
+I’ve nothing left but you, my captive audience.

 It took a lot to nail you down to gain

-attention.
+your full attention.
 All your life

 you worshipped at the altar of desire

-find it is a god unsatisfied
+only to find it is a god unsatisfied

 by less than everything.
 In all your crimes

-the victim, and now you find
+you were the victim and now you find

 a god is dying next to you, and you

-skewered that you cannot even
+so skewered you cannot even

-you are the archetype, the first
+thief: you are the archetype, the first

-is what it seems.
+Nothing is what it seems.
 Your prayer

 was answered long ago, and you will see

-and entering done here
+breaking and entering done here

 on a cosmic scale.
 Will I remember you?

-you the truth, today
+I tell you the truth, today

 you will be with me in paradise.